Is Your Protein Intake Low? How to Read the Signs

 4. Increase in appetite and cravings

-Low protein consumption may lead to hormonal imbalance.
+Low protein intake may lead to hormonal imbalance.
 This means that hormones such as ghrelin and leptin, which regulate your appetite, may not be in proper balance, leading to a rise in appetite and cravings.

 Carbohydrates (carbs) are less filling and may make you hungry faster than protein and fat.
 This means if you eat more carbs without balancing your diet with sufficient protein and fat, it will take less time to feel hungry again.